Progress Is Power

 Some of my own personal tips for progressively improving your workouts include…

 • Track your workouts - this is the most important tool you can use to ensure you are progressing and not staying stagnant during your workouts, consistently lifting the same weights.
-Without tracking it’s more difficult to increase the intensity week on week if you don’t keep a record of previous metrics.
-When you can’t physically see the progress you are making it’s easy to become demotivated and give up on yourself.
+Without tracking, it’s more difficult to increase the intensity week on week if you don’t keep a record of previous metrics.
+When you can’t physically see the progress you are making, it’s easy to become demotivated and give up on yourself.

 • Consistency is key - progressive overload becomes more difficult to achieve if you aren’t consistently performing the same workout each week.
 I encourage you to stick to the same routine for a minimum of 4-6 weeks whilst steadily increasing the intensity.
 If you are struggling to see any progress after this time, you can adjust your training accordingly.

 • Increase intensity slowly - you should be aiming to increase the intensity of your workout by 10% a week to avoid injury.
 For example, increasing each set by one extra rep, using tempo to increase time under tension or moving up a weight category from 20kg to 22kg.
-I can’t emphasise this enough but avoid changing multiple factors each week as this can overload the body too quickly and potentially cause injury.
+I can’t emphasise this enough, but avoid changing multiple factors each week as this can overload the body too quickly and potentially cause injury.

 • Listening to your body - If you are feeling excessively tired or constantly sore, it may be a sign that you’re progressing too fast or need to allow your body longer recovery time.